Distribution-Protocol/ERCProtocolDraft/README.md

 ---
 eip: <to be assigned>
-title: ERC721Copy
+title: Multi-Tier Dependant NFTs
-description: Multi-Tier child NFTs
+description: A specification on the distribution of multiple editions of child NFTs with abitrary rules and privileges.
 author: Henry Yeung (henrywfyeung@gmail.com), Xiaoba <99x.capital@gmail.com>
 discussions-to: <URL>
 status: Draft